 For some it’s an important part of transitioning; for others, it’s not.
 If a patient expresses interest in surgery, we work closely with them to determine whether it’s right for them, and which procedures best meet their needs and preferences.

-We offer a full range of gender-affirming surgeries, including top surgery (chest masculinization or breast augmentation); bottom surgery (creation of new genitalia or removal of unwanted genitalia); and facial feminization or masculinization.
+A full range of gender-affirming surgeries is available to patients ages 18 and older, including top surgery (chest masculinization or breast augmentation); bottom surgery (creation of new genitalia or removal of unwanted genitalia); and facial feminization or masculinization.

 Legal transitioning means changing your legal name, gender marker, birth certificate, ID or other documents.
 For transgender, nonbinary or genderqueer kids and young adults who want to legally transition in Missouri or Illinois, we offer resources and advice.

 If you have questions about legal transitioning, you can contact our Transgender Center.